Evenilink/KISS/ESOF-docs/Report 3 - Software Design.md

 ### 4+1 View Model

 ##### This model is composed of 5 views:
-* Use Case View - Already worked in the last report.
+* Use Case View - Done in the last report.
-* Logical View - Diagram that show abstractions in the system as objects, classes, or even packages.
-Since the project we're working on is fully developed in Java, this diagram will use the project's packages.
+* Logical View - Diagram that shows abstractions in the system as objects, classes, or even packages.
+Since the project we're working on is fully developed in Java, this diagram will use the project's packages and some of the most important classes in order to be better understood.
 * Implementation View - Diagram based on the relationships and dependencies between components.
 * Deployment View - Diagram illustrating resources (hardware) the software needs in order to run, and how the components are distributed around it.
 * Process View - Diagram showing the interactions and flow of the system's processes.